lwmqn/smartobject/README.md

 **Examples:**

 * A very simple case.
 There is no hardware with the smart object.
+For example, at server-side we only need the **data** of a smart object.

 ```js
 var SmartObject = require('smartobject');